jblanper/tvsonar/README.md

 The command `make install-client`.

 After the installation, the command `make run-api` starts the dev server and the project can be accessed in the url http://localhost:8080.

+To run the tests execute the command `make test-client`.

 ## Known issues